OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ## Device Fingerprinting

-Aside from the IP address, There are a number of different factors that can be used to attempt to fingerprint a device.
+Aside from the IP address, there are a number of different factors that can be used to attempt to fingerprint a device.
 Some of these can be obtained passively by the server from the HTTP headers (particularly the "User-Agent" header), including:

 - Operating system
 - Browser